Panchayat samiti

 The panchayat samiti is the link between the gram panchayat (village council) and the zila parishad (district council).
-The name varies across states: mandal parishad in Andhra Pradesh, taluka panchayat in Gujarat, and mandal panchayat or taluk panchayat in Karnataka, block panchayat in Kerala, panchayat union in Tamilnadu, janpad panchayat in Madhya Pradesh, anchalik panchayat in Assam.
+The name varies across states: mandal parishad in Andhra Pradesh, taluka panchayat in Gujarat, mandal panchayat or taluk panchayat in Karnataka, block panchayat in Kerala, panchayat union in Tamil Nadu, janpad panchayat in Madhya Pradesh, Panchayat Samiti in Rajasthan, anchalik panchayat in Assam.